anantrohmetra/Portfolio/Theremin/Software/Tutorial/Tutorial.md

 List of components
 1\.
 Raspberry pi 0 two w
 2\.
-SD card (8 gb or above)
+SD card (16 gb or above)
 3\.
 ESP32 Dev Kit Module
 4\.
-Female to Female jumper wires
+Female to female jumper wires
 5\.
-VL53L0X time of flight sensrs x 2
+VL53L0X time of flight sensors x 2
 5\.
 OTG cable/converter
 6\.
 USB A to micro USB cable x 2
 7\.
 Computer
 8\.
-2x Heat Sink
+Heat Sink x 2

-On your computer download the raspberry pi imager from the raspberry pi official website.
+On your computer download the raspberry pi imager from the official raspberry pi website.

 [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/)

 Select the Operating system of your computer.
 Now install the imager on your laptop.
 Connect an SD card to your laptop.
 Once your laptop reads the SD card open the Raspberry pi imager.

-Now we will put an Operating system on the SD card and later insert the SD card on the Raspberry pi.
+Now we will put an Operating System on the SD card and later insert the SD card on the Raspberry pi.
 The SD card will help us run the operating system on the raspberry pi.
 We will also put the initial configuration for the raspberry pi on the SD card.

 Open the imager and choose the following options